melahn/helm-chartmap/README.md

 Note in this example, the *-g* flag is set to automatically generate the image from the PlantUML file.

 Also note that the system property *PLANTUML_LIMIT_SIZE* allows the generation of complex PlantUML images without cropping.
-It can be set directly on the command line using the '-D' argument or by setting it using the same named system environment variable.
+It can be set directly on the command line using the '-D' argument or by setting it indirectly using the same named system environment variable.
+By default, Chart Map sets the property to 8192, which is enough to handle any chart encountered so far.

 ##### Generating a Chartmap using an appr specification